How to fix Visual Basic macros that stops working

 The first thing to try is to close Excel and re-open.
 This normally solves problems if you have been editing heavily for several hours, and do a lot of macro runs.
 However, it does not always solve.
 One solution that has been know to help is to export all of your userforms and modules, delete the ones you have, and re-import them.
 Exporting means that you create a files (.BAS and .MDL file types) that are just the userform or module code without extra junk or baggage that the VB editor leaves in the file.

 Memory usage: The VBA Code Cleaner is a COM add-in versus a VBA add-in.
 It fully opens all the time.
 COM add-ins typically use a noticable amount of Excel memory.
-We have found that having several COM add-ins open at one time makes Excel unstable.
+We have found that having several COM add-ins open at one time makes Excel unstable (all of our add-ins are VBA add-ins).
 We recommend opening COM add-ins on demand only by using the Add-In Information Lister, which provides easy access to the COM add-in control panel.
 And un-installing COM add-ins as soon as they are not needed.

 When you install the VBA Code Cleaner (link to download site below), the following dialog will appear each time you open Excel: